afternoon/followize/followize.md

       * Timelines copied to new state.

-      * Timeline object refreshed if new state indicates newer post.
+      * Timeline object refreshed if new state indicates newer tweet.

+      * Use since_id when getting newer tweets.

   * If user is someone I follow, open their timeline and scroll to the right part of the page.